Railway upgrades in Salford

 Following on from the upgrades to the platforms, a new roof has been built on the upper level of the Salford Central station building.
 A canopy extension has been installed on Platform 1, and Platform 2 has been substantially widened.
 A glazed ramp roof has been installed to improve accessibility for disabled people, those carrying heavy luggage, and parents or carers with buggies and pushchairs to access the lift.

-This is part of a £10m overhaul at the station to boost accessibility and improve the passenger experience.
-Work at the station will continue until October 2025, with the station remaining open throughout this time.
+These upgrades were part of a £10m overhaul at the station to boost accessibility and improve the passenger experience.

 When is the work taking place?